PorticoEstate/enkel_klient/docs/language-accessibility.md

 ### 6. Keyboard (Success Criterion 2.1.1, Level A)
 - All functionality is operable through a keyboard interface via the language links
 - The "Skip to Content" link helps keyboard users bypass repetitive navigation

+## Implementation Notes

+1. **Skip to Content Link Implementation**:
+   - The skip link is implemented in the layout.twig file only
+   - All template files extend head.twig, which extends layout.twig, inheriting the single skip link
+   - This avoids duplicate skip links and ensures the proper page structure

+2. **Main Content Landmark**:
+   - The main content area with ID "main-content" is defined once in the layout.twig file
+   - Child templates inject their content into this container via the Twig {% block body %}{% endblock %} mechanism
+   - This ensures there's only one main landmark per page, following ARIA best practices

 ## Future Improvements